hbctraining/Training-modules/Advanced_shell/lessons/03_Regular_expressions.md

 ### Anchors

-Anchors are really useful tools in regulat expressions because they specify if a pattern has to be found at the beginning or end of a line.
+Anchors are really useful tools in regular expressions because they specify if a pattern has to be found at the beginning or end of a line.

-#### `^`
+#### ^

 The `^` character anchors the search criteria to the beginning of the line.
 For example: